 I’ve been wondering for some time whether to write about this topic.
 But after listening to almost two years of ‘information’, conspiracy theories and general waffle, I have decided to give it a go.
 This piece is just my opinion.

 Just so you know where I am coming from, I have been working in biosecurity since 2008, all over the world.
 I’ve been funded by several bodies including the US and UK governments, plus speaking at the UN in Geneva for the Biological and Toxin Weapons Convention numerous times, and at the OPCW in The Hague about the Chemical Weapons Convention.
-I have many publications on biosecurity, including The Ethics and Biosecurity Toolkit for Scientists (World Scientific).
+I have many publications on biosecurity, including a textbook on the subject.
 So there you go.
 I can be wrong just as much as the next person, of course.
 So feel free to disagree with anything I say below, but show me why you disagree and based on what evidence.
 Right?

 I’m going to look at two issues here: firstly, the likelihood of an unintentional escape of any virus from the Wuhan lab, and secondly, the current state of play in the US around gain-of-function research*.
 They’re linked.